msilvestro/matteosilvestro/README.md

 - The website will be available at [http://localhost:3000](http://localhost:3000).

-## Release new version and deploy
+## Release new version

-- Bump version and tag release:
+- Bump version and tag release (select the desired version):
   ```sh
   yarn version
   ```
+- When pushing to `main` Vercel will automatically deploy.